blackgold/blackgold.github.io/_posts/2015-11-30-rasppi-live-streaming.md

 </html>
 ```

 3.3 Cgi Scripts that increment the angle of servo.
 The script simply reads the current value from pipe and writes back the new angle.
+File : /usr/lib/cgi-bin/plus.cgi

 ```
 <snippet>